calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 It's the power to interact and understand the world

 ### The _Language_ of Computer Science

+> Some words have specific meaning in the computer science community, but a slightly or sometimes completely different meaning in everyday discourse (e.g. nouns like code, memory, address, folder, loop, bug, value, or verb to save, to code, to retrieve, to submit)

+Computer Science Education (2019)

+> Metaphores: The data is transfered -> I will move the file to another folder
+> Computer is a living being: it fell asleep and woke up
+> Always be explicit - these are metaphors

+Meta-Discourse
+1. Clarify meaning in other non-cs contexts
+2. Speculation about possible meanings (what it could or could not be)
+3. Develop CS related meaning

+Busch 1998

+> I wrote a code
+Professional developer interviewing for a position last week

+> Unless we want to dumb down the curriculum to the point at which it's completely valueless, its impossible to penetrate the meaning of academic subjects using everyday language

+David Didau

 Examples of subject specific language:
 * General concepts